mjenior/promptpal/README.md

 Available role shortcuts:
 - assistant (default): Standard personal assistant with improved ability to help with tasks
 - compbio: Expertise in bioinformatics and systems biology.
 Knowledgeable in commonly used computational biology platforms.
-- coder: Senior full stack developer with emphases in correct syntax, documentation, and unit testing.
+- refactor: Senior full stack developer with emphases in correct syntax, documentation, and unit testing.
 - writer: Writing assistant to help with generating science & technology related content
 - editor: Text editing assistant to help with clarity and brevity
 - artist: Creates an images described by the prompt, default style leans toward illustrations